gofynd/fdk-client-golang/documentation/APPLICATION.md

-List all the categories.
-You can optionally pass filter the brands by the department.
-If successful, returns a paginated list of brands specified in `CategoryListingResponse`
+Use this API to list all the categories.
+You can also filter the categories by department.

 *Success Response:*

-List of Categories.
-See example below or refer `CategoryListingResponse` for details.
+Success.
+Returns a list of categories.
+Check the example shown below or refer `CategoryListingResponse` for more details.

 Schema: `CategoryListingResponse`